ghislainfourny/decimalInfinite/README.md

 [http://decimalinfinite.28.io/test-encode.jq?range=1000&precision=0.1](http://decimalinfinite.28.io/test-encode.jq?range=1000&precision=0.1)

 This tests the order preservation of the decimals -100, -99.9, -99.8..., 99.9, 100.
 You can adjust the range and precision at will.

+If you find a combination of parameters that breaks the test, please send an e-mail to g@28.io for investigation.